-DEQ proposes to address the U.S. Environmental Protection Agency’s Jan.
-31, 2013 disapprovals of 11 pesticides and selenium aquatic life toxics criteria that DEQ submitted to EPA in 2004.
+Address the U.S. Environmental Protection Agency’s Jan.
+31, 2013, disapprovals of 11 pesticides and selenium aquatic life toxics criteria that DEQ submitted to EPA in 2004.
 EPA’s disapproval is based on a lack of clarification rather than concerns about the aquatic protectiveness of the criteria.

-DEQ will re-propose aquatic life toxics criteria for arsenic and chromium VI that it inadvertently omitted from a table of toxics criteria during its 2007 rulemaking.
+Re-propose aquatic life toxics criteria for arsenic and chromium VI that DEQ inadvertently omitted from a table of toxics criteria during a 2007 rulemaking.

-DEQ proposes to consolidate effective aquatic life toxics criteria from Tables 20, 33A and 33B to a new Table 30.
+Consolidate effective aquatic life toxics criteria from Tables 20, 33A and 33B to a new Table 30.
 As a result, DEQ proposes to remove Tables 20, 33A and 33B from OAR 340.

-DEQ proposes other corrections and clarifications to the state’s toxic substances rule to correct typographical errors and incorrect references, and to provide additional clarifying information to rules and tables containing the aquatic life and human health water quality toxics criteria.
+Other corrections and clarifications to the state’s toxic substances rule to correct typographical errors and incorrect references, and to provide additional clarifying information to rules and tables containing the aquatic life and human health water quality toxics criteria.

 DEQ’s objective